jhkennedy/sliderule-docs/rtd/source/user_guide/prov-sys/refresh_token.md

 # Refresh an access token

-Request a new access token using a Refresh token
+Request a new access token using a refresh token

 **URL** : `ps.slideruleearth.io/api/org_token/refresh/`